b46saunders/RedisMessageBus/README.md

 # RedisMessageBus

-Playing around and writing a reliable message bus with for redis.
+Playing around and writing a reliable message bus for use with Redis.